nm-trailmaster/nm-trailmaster.github.io/README.md

 ### Overview

-Please be sure to read our short overview about our app NM TrailMasters [here]()
+Please be sure to read our short overview about our app NM TrailMasters [here](docs/pdf/overview.pdf)

 ### Summary of the Current State of the App

+The app currently has a couple functionalities.
+It features a handful of trails and campsites that can be viewed by any user for informational purposes.
+The app also includes a feature that allows a verified user to post information on trails that they want to share with the community.
+Eventually users will be able to upload pictures with their trails but that functionality not yet in place.

 ##### Stretch goals/possible enhancements